Kindergarten

 Language

 Cornerstone’s Kindergarten Language curriculum is based on the phonetic approach to learning to read.
 With a variety of fun lessons using hands on Language materials, the first step is for each child to learn the phonetic sound of each letter.
 Once a child knows about 60% of the phonetic sounds, they begin putting sounds together to form three letter phonetic words.
-In addition to the Montessori learning materials, Cornerstone had a computer scientist develop a reading app which follows the Montessori curriculum from the first step of phonetic sound recognition, right through to reading.
-It was a brilliant invention, and a great learning tool for all Cornerstone students!

 The Kindergarten language program introduces children to a variety of language activities in order to assist students in establishing a permanent interest in literacy.
 Reading is an integrated process – it includes language experience, interrelated skills, whole language activities, phonetic instruction, as well as, a curious mind and an active imagination.